 - Simulators for emergency services.
 This is simular to the police training simulations: ambulance and fire engine drivers can also practice in a simulator in the use of optical and sound signals.

 - Training of hazard perception.
 Inexperienced drivers may benefit from more practice in hazard recognition.
 A simulator can be programmed to offer special training scenarios of unexpected situations that don't occur often in the real world.

 Apart from driver training, other driving simulator applications are:

-- Research driving simulators.
+- Research driving simulator.
 Research simulators are used at research institutes, universities and in the car industry for scientific research and testing.
 These simulators are used for human factors studies (man-machine interactions, interactions with in-vehicle system, effects on driver workload, etc.), studies on the effects of infrastructure on behaviour, to study the effect of alcohol and drugs on driver behaviour etc.

-- Eco Drive simulations.
+- Eco Drive simulator.
 Changing your driving style can help reduce fuel consumption.
 This can be trained in a simulator and the effects on fuel consumption can be demonstrated in a convincing way to drivers.

 - Treatment of fear of driving or driving phobia.
 Fear of driving can strongly affect the lives of those who suffer from this.
 Fear of driving can be treated effectively in a driving simulator.
 VR systems and simulators are increasingly being used to treat driving phobia.